On Approximation of $2$D Persistence Modules by Interval-decomposables: Compression and Compressed Multiplicities

 and $ I_1 \vee I_2 = \left(\smat{ 1 & 1 & 1 & 0 \\ 0 & 1 & 1 & 1 }\right). $ By Lemma~\ref{lem:key}, we have

 We thus have

 which is also given by Theorem~\ref{thm:interval}. \end{example}

 As another example, let us consider the equioriented $A_n$-type quiver, which can be viewed as $\Gf{1,n}$.
-In this setting, Theorem~\ref{thm:interval} reduces to the following well-known formula.
-See for example, \cite{edelsbrunner2008persistent} and Definition~3.2 of \cite{chazal2009proximity}.
+In this setting, Theorem~\ref{thm:interval} reduces to the following well-known formula related to inclusion-exclusion.
+In fact, this perspective of using the inclusion-exclusion formula figured heavily in the early development of persistence diagrams, before the definition using indecomposables.
+See for example \cite{landi1997new}, \cite{frosini1999size}, \cite{robins1999towards}, \cite{cohen2005stability}, \cite{edelsbrunner2008persistent}, \cite{chazal2009proximity}, \cite{cerri2016hausdorff} and others.

 \begin{corollary} Let $M \in \rep \Gf{1,n}$.
 For $\intv[i,j]$ an interval representation of $\Gf{1,n}$,

 where if $i-1$ and/or $j+1$ is not in $\Gf{1,n}$, the corresponding term above is $0$. \end{corollary} \begin{proof} In $\Gf{1,n}$, it follows immediately from the definition that